Physical Education

 Implementation

-The fact that we teach the same sports at the same point in the year for each year group, means we are confident that we are building on skills and the progression is there.
+The fact that we teach the same sports at the same point in the year for each year group in KS2, means we are confident that we are building on skills and the progression is there.
 We have been very clear on how a sport’s skills build from one year to the next so that the right scaffolding is in place and we are never merely repeating teaching.
-Our learning objectives are our assessment skills for each sport with an over-arching IPC goal as a main focus over the term, this allows us to teach age related PE skills with age related life skills such us respect, resilience and communication.
+Our learning objectives are our assessment skills for each sport; this allows us to teach age related PE skills alongside age related life skills such us respect, resilience and communication.
 Our assessment skills allow for children to work towards greater depth and mastery.

 Beyond the PE curriculum, sports clubs run every morning and after school.
-Our clubs are accredited with the Children’s University and we maintain and encourage links with external clubs, especially those which are also accredited.
 We promote clubs which give demonstration lessons which encourage our pupils to be active outside of school.
-Children have the chance to graduate at the end of each academic year with the Children’s University by attending the clubs inside and outside of school.

 Inter and intra events allow for all children to experience competition at different levels and the Lynch Hill Games is now a well-established and popular feature of the summer term.